 Before submitting your manuscript, please ensure you carefully read and adhere to all the guidelines and instructions to authors provided below.
 Manuscripts not conforming to these guidelines may be returned.

-An electronic version of all submissions should be emailed to the editorial team at the Tavistock Institute at the following address:
+An electronic version of all submissions should be emailed to the editorial team at the following address:

 Contributors are responsible for obtaining permission to reproduce copyright material, whether text or illustrations.